 Or better yet, say “I will invest next month.” — and see how a vague desire in your mind suddenly becomes a task that you need to do.

-Further motivate yourself into acting by imagining exactly what you’ll do next month.
+Further, motivate yourself into acting by imagining exactly what you’ll do next month.

 Close your eyes and visualize yourself in the bank and opening a UITF investment account.
-Then imagine yourself five years from now redeeming that investment and using the money for capital to your dream business.
+Then imagine yourself five years from now redeeming that investment and using the money for capital for your dream business.

 The mind is a powerful thing.

 Success starts from within, particularly in your mindset.
 To achieve what you want, you need to have the motivation to do what’s necessary.